DoktorMike/DoktorMike.github.io/_posts/2017-05-06-About-identifiability-and-granularity.md

 |b0 | -6.11| -10.19| -7.47| -6.14| -4.77| -1.99|
 |br |  3.89|   2.90|  3.56|  3.89|  4.22|  4.89|

 Mr. Aggregation have also identified a *possible* intercept with the current model.
-The mean value of the posterior is -6.11 and as you can see there is 0% probability mass larger than $0$ indicating the models confidence that there is an intercept.
-The model expresses the same certainty about the fact that $\beta_r$ is real given that 100% of it's mass is above $0$.
-The absolute errors for the models estimate are 2.89 and -3.11 if you consider the distance from the true $\beta_x$ and $\beta_z$ respectively.
+The mean value of the posterior is -6.11 and as you can see there is 0% probability mass larger than $$0$$ indicating the models confidence that there is an intercept.
+The model expresses the same certainty about the fact that $$\beta_r$$ is real given that 100% of it's mass is above $$0$$.
+The absolute errors for the models estimate are 2.89 and -3.11 if you consider the distance from the true $$\beta_x$$ and $$\beta_z$$ respectively.

 ## Comparing the solutions